devrandom/trust-rust/README.md

 TODO
 ======

-- Better vendoring of sources
-- Ensure no unexpected network access by build scripts
-- Evaluate artifacts other than `rustc`
+- Evaluate artifacts other than `rustc` with diffoscope
+- Check how far we are from a deterministic build